-This is the first standard Release date following the expected approval of the Modifications.
-Given the relatively simple nature of the change, and industry's eagerness for it to be implemented, as shown by the consultation responses, the Workgroups felt that this would be the best time for implementation.
+This is the first scheduled Release date following the expected approval of the Modification.
+Given the relatively simple nature of the change, and the possibility for benefits realisation at the earliest opportunity, the Workgroup and BSC Panel determined this would be the most appropriate time for implementation.